Tokenisation Algorithms

 return tokens

-Encoding playing against a vocab that contains play and ##ing:
+Encoding playing using a vocabulary containing play and ##ing:

 result: [ play , ##ing ]